ddev/ddev/docs/users/docker_installation.md

 ### Linux Installation: Docker

+* **Although Docker Desktop for Linux has been released in 2022, it does not seem to be as robust or reliable as the traditional docker-ce installation described below.**

 * **Please don't forget that Linux installation absolutely requires post-install steps (below).**

 * **Please don't use `sudo` with docker.
 If you're needing it, you haven't finished the installation.
 Don't use `sudo` with ddev, except the rare case where you need the `ddev hostname` command.**